iainworkman/CMPT434Project/floodlight/README.md

 Docker can be obtained through following the instructions at: https://docs.docker.com/engine/getstarted/step_one/

-## Building the Floodlight Image
+## Runnning the Container
 - Navigate to the `floodlight` folder within the clone of this repository:

 `$ cd <repo_path>/floodlight`
-- Issue the docker build command (NOTE: Don't forget the period at the end, there):
+- Run from the docker-compose file:

 `$ docker build -t floodlight .`
-- NOTE: This will take a pretty long time.
+- NOTE: The first time this is run it will build the image before running.
+This will take a pretty long time.
 The image has to obtain the apt-cache, install a bunch of development packages, download the source for floodlight (which is BIG), and then do a build.
-- NOTE2: It will look as if the `cloning into floodlight...` step has frozen.
+- NOTE2: When building it will look as if the `cloning into floodlight...` step has frozen.
 It hadn't it just doesn't output from within the docker build script.
 It will take a while, but it will complete.

-## Running Floodlight
-- Navigate to the `floodlight` folder within the clone of this repository:

-`$ cd <repo_path>/floodlight`
-- Run from the docker-compose file:

-`$ docker-compose up -d`

 - You can then access the web-ui for floodlight by navigating to: